Sunday, December 4, 2016

 We know that, in the Bible, it is the Most High who is described as the “God and Father of Jesus.”
 (Luke 1:32; Ephesians 1:3; 1 Peter 1:3) Since this describes one individual (not three persons), we believe that we can properly refer to the "God" revealed in the New Testament, God and Father of Jesus, as the unipersonal God.

-We know from the scriptures of the Bible that it was Jehovah (Ehyeh - I am), the Most High God of Exodus 3:14,15 who raised Jesus up as a prophet like Moses. -- Deuteronomy 18:15-20; Acts 3:13-26.
+We know from the scriptures of the Bible that it was Jehovah (Ehyeh - I am), the Most High God of Exodus 3:14,15, who raised Jesus up as a prophet like Moses. -- Deuteronomy 18:15-20; Acts 3:13-26.

 It is this unipersonal God and Father of Jesus, who is described in the Bible as “the invisible God”.
 (Colossians 1:15) This unipersonal God of Jesus is the source of all things, all might, power, etc. (1 Corinthians 8:6) Likewise, it is this unipersonal God of whom John wrote: “No one has seen God at any time.”
 (John 1:18) And Jesus said of his unipersonal God: “God is spirit.”
 (John 4:24) In saying this, Jesus was saying that his God was a spirit being, a being unseen to physical eyes.
 Thus, to worship this God, one has to worship in like manner, in spirit and truth, not according to what is seen, felt and touched.
 Thus, the true worshipper doesn’t “look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporal, but the things which are not seen are eternal.” -- 1 Corinthians 4:18.

-The word “God”, throughout the New Testament, when it refers to the God of Abraham, Isaac and Jacob, always refers to one individual, not three persons; that one individual is the God and Father of our Lord Jesus. -- Ephesians 1:3; 1 Peter 1:3.
+The word “God”, throughout the New Testament, when it refers to the God of Abraham, Isaac, and Jacob, always refers to one individual, not three persons; that one individual is the God and Father of our Lord Jesus. -- Ephesians 1:3; 1 Peter 1:3.

-However, we also know that in the spirit realm there are those who are spoken of angels, and these “angels”, unlike man, are able to see the face the God and Father of Jesus.
-(Matthew 18:10) Because these “angels” spoken of described in this manner, we can safely assume that they have a glory that is not of the terrestrial glory, but of the heavenly glory.
+However, we also know that in the spirit realm some are spoken of as angels, and these “angels”, unlike man, can see the face the God and Father of Jesus.
+(Matthew 18:10) Because these “angels” spoken of are described in this manner, we can safely assume that they have a glory that is not of the terrestrial glory, but of the heavenly glory.
 (1 Corinthians 15:39,40,41) The glory of man is described as being “a little lower than the angels”.
 (Hebrews 2:7) The writer of the book of Hebrews was not directly quoting from Psalm 8:6, for he presents the matter as “one has somewhere testified, saying”.
 That one who so testified is David, and the “where” is Psalm 8.
 However, David did not directly refer to these as “angels”, but he speaks of them by use of a form of the Hebrew word often transliterated as ELOHIM.
 This word is often used to refer to Jehovah as the Most High of all Might.
 Does David’s use of this word regarding the angels mean that the angels are all persons of the Most High?
 Obviously not.
 Are these angels “false gods”?
 No, they are not.
 Psalm 8:6 is one of those places where ELOHIM is applied to others than Jehovah or false gods.

 See: